 Accommodation Administration Guidelines Assistive Technology (Non-Screen Reader) Student's accommodations will list "Assistive Technology Non Screen Readers."
+Students using the Co:Writer and Read&Write extensions for use with TestNav must have Speech-to-Text and Word Prediction pre-selected in the student accommodation layout file.
 Testing: Assistive technology should be tested during an Infrastructure Trial to determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
 For information on how to test assistive technology devices and software for use on the CCRS summative assessments with the TestNav 8 platform via an Infrastructure Trial, refer to the Assistive Technology Guidelines available on the DoDEA support site.
 Note that CCRS summative assessments are designed to be Web Content Accessibility Guidelines (WCAG) compliant.
 During Testing: Students may use a range of assistive technologies on the CCRS summative assessments, including devices that are compatible with the DoDEA online testing platform, and those that are used externally on a separate computer.
 Refer to the list of allowable Assistive Technology available on the DoDEA support site.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Nonscorable student work must be securely shredded.